-Rolling deployment vs smoke testing: Choosing a deployment strategy
+Rolling deployment vs smoke testing: Where each fits in CI/CD

 Rolling deployment